MarcCollado/collado-io/src/content/md/pages/work/iomando.md

 ## 🗃 More on iomando

-If you want to learn more about iomando, below you'll find additional content about it.
+If you want to learn more about iomando, below you'll find additional content that covers its story from a more personal perspective.

 ![iomando mobile app](../../../img/pages/iomando-app.jpg 'iomando mobile app')